 Baked: Arrange the filled pastry in a casserole dish and top with a cream mixture, then bake until the pastry is completely cooked and the top is golden brown.

 The recipe I’ll be sharing today will show how to make the baked version.
-This dish sure is a indulgent treat, and it’s commonly served at such as weddings, Christmas, family celebrations food festivals, and even for Sunday meals.
+This dish sure is an indulgent treat, and it’s commonly served at such as weddings, Christmas, family celebrations, food festivals, and even for Sunday meals.
 However, Croatians like to enjoy this as an everyday dish as well because it’s just such a staple to the culture!
 After making this dish, I would totally love to travel to Croatia to try it out by the pros!

-Why You’ll Love This Strukli Recipe
+Why You’ll Love This Strukli!

 Amazing for the holidays: The holidays is a time to get people together and to celebrate the small things in life.
 As we saw earlier, the strukli is indeed a dish that brings everyone together, no matter the occasion!
 Your Christmas table will certainly be made extra special by celebrating Croatia with this irresistible cheesy pastry.